mokhld/Property-Search-Tool/README.md

-# IMMO Take-Home App/ Test
+# Property Search Tool

 ## About:

-React-typescript takehome app (with a touch of Bootstrap and vanilla css for styling).
+React-typescript app (with a touch of Bootstrap and vanilla css for styling).
+Originally a takehome-test, hence the API is included in API.js, to simulate a live API.

 Time spent: roughly 3 hours.